Updated December 2014

 Strengthening the Health Care Workforce

-- 2 Osage County physicians received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.
+- 1 Osage County physician received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

-- 17 health care professionals from Osage County participated in KU Medical Center continuing education courses and conferences in 2012.
+- 1 enrollment in KU Medical Center continuing education courses and conferences by an Osage County health care professional in Fiscal Year 2014.

 Advancing Health Care Access

-- 19 Osage County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in 2012.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Osage County residents saw KU Medical Center health care providers 18 times via telemedicine in FY14.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.